geudde/attic-chest/pages/13.reference/01.porden/docs.md

-book r.
-THE CASTLE.
-3S

 But still from Afric poured the ambitious foes,*

 And the new kingdom of Granada rose,

-Where luxury held in Hamet's court her reign, 650
+Where luxury held in Hamet's court her reign,

 And arts and splendour triumph'd in her train.